BEST New Caledonia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to New Caledonia - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to New Caledonia.
 Choose from the best cruise deals and specials for New Caledonia cruises.
 Save up to 52% on last minute New Caledonia cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular New Caledonia cruises often sail to Raiatea, Cairns, Singapore, Rarotonga and Darwin during their cruise itinerary.
+Popular New Caledonia cruises often sail to Raiatea, Cairns, Singapore, Darwin and Lifou during their cruise itinerary.
 New Caledonia cruises could leave from Auckland, Brisbane, Sydney, Tahiti and Florida.
 Most commonly, New Caledonia cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.